 The provisions of SB 840 will be incorporated into the ongoing Dallas Zoning Reform.
-In the interim, Chapter 52 will be amended to authorize the building official to issue permits for mixed-use residential or multifamily residential development that meet the requirements of SB 840.
+Chapter 52 has been amended to authorize the building official to issue permits for mixed-use residential or multifamily residential development that meet the requirements of SB 840.